Understanding Placemaking & Going Beyond the Definition

 That’s a great, all-encompassing definition of placemaking, but it’s certainly not the only definition available.
 Here are some of our favorite definitions.

-“Placemaking is the creation, development, transformation or enhancement of a public space into an active place where people want to be, where activities happen, where community comes together, where a local identity can be felt, and that is inviting to all.
+“Placemaking is the creation, development, transformation or enhancement of a public space into an active place where people want to be, where activities happen, where the community comes together, where a local identity can be felt, and that is inviting to all.
 Some may include but are not limited to artistic perspectives, green design, gathering space, seating/landscaping, etc.”

 “Placemaking is the creation of public places, places publicly owned or of public use, accessible and enjoyable by all for free and without a profit motive.
 Public spaces are a key element of individual and social well-being, the places of a community’s collective life, expressions of the diversity of their common natural and cultural richness and a foundation of their identity.”